ufhsykg/WaveletKAN/README.md

 ## Performance

-In our testing, when substituting traditional MLP layers with KAN layers in a similar MLP-style architecture, the `WaveletKANLayer` not only performed slightly better than the `FourierKANLayer` in terms of accuracy and learning efficiency but also showed a significant improvement in computational speed.
+Compared with `FourierKANLayer`, `WaveletKANLayer` has a significant improvement in computational speed, and when we replaced the two in several tests, Wavelet's performance was slightly higher than Fourier's

 ## Inspiration